lauken13/LOO_MRP/code/readme.md

-## experiment1
+## simulation design I
-bernoulli model for individual (leave-one-out)
+- bernoulli model for individual (leave-one-out)

-## experiment2
-trialling binomial model (leave-one-GROUP/CELL-out rather than individual)
+- for investigating variable selection

-## experiment3
+## simulation design II
-- trying AR prior on X4
+- coding stronger correlation for X4
-- X4 set to have different relationships with the outcome
-  - fx1 (smiley face reln. with the outcome)
-  - fx2 (sad face reln. ")
-  - fx3 (increasing-shaped reln. ")

-  ### brms code
-  - fit on 23 models

-  ### stan code
-  - cutting down to 6 models (choosing the largest model from each group of models)
+- to investigate the impact of prior

-## experiment4
-- Prior selection simulation design II